 - Transcript Hold

 - Tuition, Fees, and Payments on Student Accounts

 - Employer Tuition Reimbursement

 Online Monthly Statements

-Around the 27th of each month, an email will be sent to the student’s Bethel email address alerting them that the monthly statement is available to view online with a link to access your statement.
+Around the 27th of each month, an email is sent to the student’s Bethel email address alerting them that the monthly statement is available to view online.
+The email also provides a link to access your statement.
 Monthly statements will not be mailed to the home address.

 View online monthly statements through My Bethel (My Bethel > My Statements and Finances > Make a Payment.
 This will direct you to TouchNet where statements can be viewed).

 Ways to Make a Payment

 - Online: My Bethel > My Statements and Finances > Make a Payment.
 This will direct you to the Touchnet/Bill-Pay site.
 Click “Make a Payment” and follow the prompts.